cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 ## High-level, IT, blockchain and some explanations:
 ### What's a hash?
 A hash means a reworking of old and familiar material.
-In computing, this refers to a bunch of symbols that represent a particular piece of information/data/file.
+In computing, this refers to a bunch of symbols that represent a particular piece of information/data/file (more precisely, it authenticates the fact that the data represented is what it is).
+In other words, it is a `fingerprint`.
 I.E a sha256 hash of cyber is `99100ac04db2147ef246377b1ea4fc0c17106d37286e5d61cc02201301a85bbb`

 ### What are distributed technologies?
-Distributed technologies are technologies that do not have a central source of power in terms of computing.
+Distributed technologies are technologies that do not have a central source of power in terms of computing and storage.
 In terms of blockchains (distributed data ledgers), it is primarily referred to databases that are shared across multiple independent sources and have an agreement on the shared information at any point in time in those databases (are in consensus).

 ### What is a consensus computer?
 A consensus in computing refers to the process of different computers agreeing on some data and/or its value.
 For example, they might need to agree on the current time or whether or not Alice has 10 BTC (Bitcoins) on her account balance.
 So, a consensus computer is a computer that is involved in that process (usually used specifically and solely for that purpose).